-Scotland lose Commonwealth Qualifier
+Sri Lanka thrash Scotland in qualifier

 |Scorecard (external site)

-Scotland's women began their Commonwealth Games T20 qualifying campaign with a disappointing 109-run defeat by Sri Lanka.
+Scotland began their Commonwealth Games qualifying campaign with a crushing 109-run defeat by Sri Lanka in Kuala Lumpur.

-Sri Lanka batted first at the Kinara Oval in Kuala Lumpur and posted an imposing 182-4.
-Skipper Chamari Athapaththu top-scored with 86.
+Sri Lanka posted 182-4 from 20 overs thanks to captain Chamari Athapaththu's 86 off 45 balls at the Kinara Oval.

-Ellen Watson made 30 for Scotland, but they were bowled out for just 73.
+Scotland were bowled out for 73 in 12.1 overs, with only two batters reaching double figures.

-The Scots face Malaysia on Wednesday (17:15 GMT) then take on Kenya and Bangladesh.
+They face Malaysia on Wednesday at 17:15 GMT, before taking on Kenya and Bangladesh.

-The nation finishing top of the five-team group will advance to this year's Commonwealth Games in Birmingham.
+The side that finish top of the five-team group will advance to this year's Commonwealth Games in Birmingham.